Hōlualoa Bay: History

 and a large ancient sports complex named after chiefess Keolonāhihi, thought to have lived circa 1300.
-Here warriers could practice their skills.
+Here warriors could practice their skills.
 Some legends say Keolonāhihi was the daughter of Paʻao, the (perhaps mythical) priest who brought the Hawaiian Religion from a distant land.

 It was added to over the years, including a terraced grandstand to watch surfing contests.

-Kamehameha I, the great-great grandson of Keakealaniwahine, probably learned to surf here in his youth.
+Kamehameha I, the great-great-grandson of Keakealaniwahine, probably learned to surf here in his youth.

 When he came to power he lived further north in Kamakahonu but continued to maintain a temple here called Hale O Kaili to the war god Kūkailimoku.

 Although this Hōlualoa was for the practical purpose of building canoes, sliding down the lava rock evolved into a favorite sport of the upper class called heʻe hōlua.
 Kamehameha constructed a large ramp purely for the sport a few miles further south known as the Keauhou Holua Slide, some of which is preserved.

-The complex on the point was originally added to the National Register of Historic Places on July 14, 1983 as site 83000247.
+The complex on the point was originally added to the National Register of Historic Places on July 14, 1983, as site 83000247.
 It is state site 10-37-2059, added November 2, 1977.